 At 4.4 miles, turn left to merge onto Cave Rocks Road, climbing 275 feet over the next 0.6 miles to Cerro Este Overlook.
 A stone monument marks the overlook, the high point of the hike at 1730 feet.
 It is one of the most sweeping panoramas in the whole park, with a bird’s eye view of High Valley, Mission Peak, Flag Hill, and a sliver of the San Francisco Bay.
 A bench here is a great spot for your snack or lunch break.

 Arrive at the Canyon View Trail junction at 6.5 miles.
-You could turn right here and skip Little Yosemite, but it is a fun and popular part of the park—a gorge with Alameda Creek running through it, two miles upstream from the visitor center.
+You could turn right here and skip the Alameda Creek Overlook, but it is a fun and popular part of the park—a gorge with Alameda Creek running through it, two miles upstream from the visitor center.
 To see it, stay straight on Cerro Este Road and cross Camp Ohlone Road.
 Scramble down to the water’s edge from here.
 Swimming is not allowed; please follow posted signs.